chef/automate/components/automate-chef-io/content/docs/desktop.md

 ### Top 10 Errors

-The _Top 10 Errors_ display shows the most common errors that have occurred across all desktops over the last twenty-four hours, and a count of the machines that experienced each error.
+The _Top 10 Errors_ display shows the ten most common errors that have occurred across all desktops over the last twenty-four hours, and a count of the machines that experienced each error.
-Selecting an error opens the list view of the desktops (Insight) with the error to enable further investigation.
+Selecting an error opens the Filter Desktop List with the applied error filter to enable further investigation.

-### Time since Last Check-in
+### Time Since Last Check-in

-The _Time since Last Check-in_ display shows a count of desktops with an `unknown` status for a defined timefame.
+The _Time since Last Check-in_ display shows a count of desktops with an `unknown` status for defined timefames.
-Selecting a time frame row will reveal a summary of associated Desktops.
+Selecting a row will reveal a Filtered Desktop List of desktops for the selected timeframe.

-### Insight (Desktop List)

-Users can click on rows in both _Time since Last Check-in_ and _Top 10 Errors_ to activate this summary list.
+### Filtered Desktop Lists

-The Insight Desktop List displays a list of desktops filtered according to the selected timeframe or error in the previous display.
+The Filtered Desktop List displays a list of desktops filtered according to the selected timeframe or error in the previous display.
+Selecting rows in either _Time since Last Check-in_ or _Top 10 Errors_ activates this summary list.

-Apply further filters to this initial list if desired.
-Filters are populated according to available desktop information and include the fields of "platform," "version," "domain," and "last run status."
+Apply more filters to this initial list if desired.
+Specific filter values populate according to available desktop information and include the categories of "platform," "version," "domain," and "last run status."

 Select an individual desktop row to display the individual desktop's node details.

 #### Node Details